Privacy and blockchain: Shipping and logistics

 Businesses and individuals may purchase goods which need to be shipped from the seller to the buyer.
 Shipment of goods is normally accompanied by shipping documents like a bill of lading.
 Smart bill of lading relies on blockchain technology and buyers do not need to spend more on the issue of these documents.
-Also with the blockchain technology, goods can be tracked anytime and the data is updated regularly ensuring real time management of shipments.
+Also with the blockchain technology, goods can be tracked anytime, and the data is updated regularly ensuring real time management of shipments.
 The buyer and only the party given the shipping contract can view the real time data related to the shipment increasing the privacy of the process.

-Legality of blockchain and privacy
+Legality of Blockchain and Privacy

 GDPR

 With the April 2016 adoption of the General Data Protection Regulation in the European Union, questions regarding blockchain's compliance with the act have arisen.
 GDPR applies to those who process data in the EU and those who process data outside the EU for people inside the EU.
 Personal data is "any information relating to an identified or identifiable natural person".
 Because identities on a blockchain are associated with an individual's public and private keys, this may fall under the category of personal data because public and private keys enable pseudonymity and are not necessarily connected to an identity.
 A key part of the GDPR lies in a citizen's right to be forgotten, or data erasure.
 The GDPR allows individuals to request that data associated with them to be erased if it is no longer relevant.
 Due to the blockchain's nature of immutability, potential complications if an individual who made transactions on the blockchain requests their data to be deleted exist.
 Once a block is verified on the blockchain, it is impossible to delete it.

+In April 2025, the European Data Protection Board issued Guidelines 02/2025 on the intersection of blockchain technology and GDPR compliance.
+The guidance highlights challenges such as how blockchain’s immutable ledger can conflict with individuals’ rights to erasure under GDPR, and it offers recommendations to reconcile distributed ledger features with data protection principles.
+For example, the EDPB advised clearly defining the roles of data controllers in blockchain ecosystems and applying data minimisation and privacy-by-design measures despite the technology’s decentralized, transparent nature.